-More than two-thirds (67%) of Missouri college students report using a designated driver at least half the time that they needed one after drinking.
-However, it is important to note that 22% of students reported that they did not need a designated driver because they either walked or stayed where they were drinking.
-The percentage of students who always/almost always used a designated driver increased in 2024 from 2023 which is represented in the table below.
-The percentage of students who reported never using a DD increased.
-This outcome may be reflected by the increase in impaired driving across all measured substances, as discussed above.
-This could be a call to campuses to increase impaired driving prevention programming among students.
-Shown in Table 1 is data regarding how often students used a designated driver from 2023 to 2024.
+More than two-thirds (66%) of Missouri college students report using a designated driver at least half the time that they needed one after drinking.
+It is important to note that 23% of students reported that they did not need a designated driver because they either walked or stayed where they were drinking.
+The percentage of students who reported never using a DD has stayed the same at a very low percentage.
+With the steady rate of cannabis-impaired driving, campuses may increase impaired driving prevention programming related to non-alcoholic substances among students.
+Shown in

+Table 1 is data regarding how often students used a designated driver from 2024 to 2025.

-Table 1: Designated Driver Use Over Time
+Table 1: Designated Drivers

-In the last academic year, how often have you used a designated driver (or DD, defined as someone who had no alcoholic drinks) when you drank and needed a ride home?
-2023 2024 100% (Always) 45% 47% 51-99% (More than half the time I drank) 5.0% 16% 50% (About half of the time I drank) 1.7% 3.9% 1-49% (Less than half of the time I drank 1.7% 3.2% No, I have never needed a DD because I walked or stayed where I was drinking 22.3% 22% No, I don't use a DD 2.9% 4.0%
+In the 12 months, how often have you used a designated driver (or DD, defined as someone who had no alcoholic drinks) when you drank and needed a ride home?
+2024 2025 100% (Always) 47% 46% 51-99% (More than half the time I drank) 16% 15% 50% (About half of the time I drank) 3.9% 4.4% 1-49% (Less than half of the time I drank 3.2% 7.6% No, I have never needed a DD because I walked or stayed where I was drinking 22% 23% No, I don't use a DD 4.0% 4.0%

-Additionally, 89% of Missouri college students correctly identified a designated driver as someone who has not consumed any alcohol, and 50% have reported being the designated driver in the past year.
+Additionally, 91% of Missouri college students correctly identified a designated driver as someone who has not consumed any alcohol, and 50% have reported being the designated driver at least once in the past year.